kankaristo/atom-multi-cursor-plus/README.md

 - Move to where you want your first cursor to be
 - "Mark" this position with `Alt-X` (`multi-cursor-plus:mark`)
 - Move to a new position while holding down `Alt` (`multi-cursor-plus:move-*`)
-- "Mark" the new position
+- Mark the new position
 - Rinse and repeat!

-If you want to remove one of your cursors, just "mark" it again!
+To remove one of the cursors, just mark it again!

 The package provides all the usual movement and selection commands.
-You can move to the beginning of the line with `Alt-Home`, select text by holding down `Alt` and `Shift`, etc.
+You can move to the beginning of the line with `Alt-Home`, select text while holding down `Alt-Shift`, etc.

 In short: do everything you normally do, just add the `Alt` key.